Katherine Elizabeth Fleming

 Katherine Elizabeth Fleming is President and CEO of the J. Paul Getty Trust and the Alexander S. Onassis Professor of Hellenic Culture and Civilization in the Department of History at New York University (NYU) as well as Provost Emerita of the university.
 She was Provost of NYU from 2016 to 2022.

-In April 2022, she was named President and CEO of the J. Paul Getty Trust and assumed the position on August 1, 2022.
+Due to her influence, she is often regarded as one of the most significant figures in the art world, and has been referred to as the most influential woman in American art and culture.